bocarw121/next-utils-cli/README.md

 - Option to create client components.
 - Easily customize the path and name for your files.
 - Recursive directory creation for an organized codebase.
+- Components and pages are camel-cased by default.

 ## Installation